Cross-Paradigm Graph Backdoor Attacks with Promptable Subgraph Triggers: Introduction

 Therefore, in this paper, we study the novel and critical problem of designing transferable graph backdoor attacks across multiple learning paradigms in \textbf{node classification tasks}.
 The challenges in developing such an attack mainly involve two key aspects: (\textbf{i}) How to ensure trigger generalization across models trained with different learning paradigms? (\textbf{ii}) How to design triggers that effectively capture the intrinsic structure and prior knowledge of the data?
-Inspired by recent research on GPL~\cite{sun2022gppt, sun2023all, wang2024does}, we propose \underline{C}ross-\underline{P}aradigm \underline{G}raph \underline{B}ackdoor \underline{A}ttacks with Promptable Subgraph Triggers~(\textbf{CP-GBA}), a novel approach designed to improve the transferability of graph backdoor attacks across different graph learning paradigms.
-Our approach first constructs a set of condensed subgraph triggers, which are organized into a structured repository, to increase trigger diversity and maintain in-distribution structural properties, as discussed in Sec.~\ref{sec:4.1}.
-This repository-based design allows the attack execution to be modeled as an efficient query process, making it highly suitable for integration with graph database systems.
-To ensure transferability across learning paradigms, we further employ GPL to train triggers, utilizing its theoretical transferability detailed in Sec.~\ref{sec:4.2} and Sec.~\ref{sec:4.3}.
-Through these steps, \textbf{CP-GBA} enables efficient and effective manipulation of node classifications in graph backdoor attacks.
+Inspired by recent researches on GPL~\cite{sun2022gppt,sun2023all,wang2024does}, we propose \underline{C}ross-\underline{P}aradigm \underline{G}raph \underline{B}ackdoor \underline{A}ttacks with Promptable Subgraph Triggers~(\textbf{CP-GBA}), a novel approach designed to improve the transferability of graph backdoor attacks across different graph learning paradigms.
+Our approach first constructs a set of condensed subgraph triggers to increase trigger diversity and maintain in-distribution structural properties, as discussed in Sec.~\ref{sec:4.1}.
+To ensure transferability across learning paradigms, we further employ GPL to train triggers, utilizing its theoretical transferability detailed in Sec.~\ref{sec:4.2}.
+Through these steps, CP-GBA enables effective manipulation of node classifications in graph backdoor attacks.
+Extensive experiments confirm that our method consistently achieves superior attack efficacy across diverse datasets and learning paradigms, even in the presence of advanced defense mechanisms.
+In summary, our contributions are: \begin{itemize}[leftmargin=10pt, topsep=0pt, partopsep=0pt] \item \textbf{Problem}: We address a novel backdoor attack problem: generalizing attacks across graph learning paradigms. \item \textbf{Method}: To the best of our knowledge, we are the first to exploit GPL for training backdoor triggers through both theoretical analysis and extensive experiments. \item \textbf{Results}: Extensive experiments on different real-world datasets with various defense strategies show that CP-GBA outperforms SOTA graph backdoor attack methods. \end{itemize}